gywerd/csharp2c/README.md

 # C# to Common C
 _© 2022 Daniel Giversen_

-The foundation is the books __C Programming for Dummies__ (Gookin 2020) and __C Reference Guide_ (Kernighan 1988).
+The foundation is the books __C Programming for Dummies__ (Gookin 2020) and __C Programming Language__ (Kernighan & Ritchie 1988).
 The goal is to help experienced C# developers transition their experience to C programming.

 It is a project in continous development, along the path, that I comprehend the C-languge.
 This repository will include the relevant